abbbi/virtnbdbackup/README.md

 * `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup` will be created, all existent checkpoints from prior backups matching this name will be removed: a new backup chain is created.
+  The Virtual machine must be online and running for this backup mode to work.

 * `inc`: Perform incremental backup, based on the last full or incremental backup.
 A checkpoint for each incremental backup is created and saved.